Acrivastine is an antihistamine medicine that helps the symptoms of allergies.

 Like all medicines, acrivastine can cause side effects, although not everyone gets them.

 The most common side effect of acrivastine is feeling sleepy and tired.
 This happens in more than 1 in 10 people.
-Talk to your doctor or pharmacist if this side effect bothers you or won't go away.

 Other common side effects of acrivastine happen in more than 1 in 100 people.
+These include:

 - dry mouth